 If you are going to see a doctor immediately, the wound can be cleaned and treated at the medical facility.

-A quick test to determine whether you need stitches is to stop the bleeding, wash the wound well, and then pinch the sides of the wound together.
-If the edges of the wound come together and it looks better, you may want to consider getting stitches.
-If stitches may be needed, avoid using an antiseptic until after a doctor has examined the wound.
+To determine whether you need stitches, stop the bleeding and wash the wound well.
+Then pinch the sides of the wound together.
+If the wound's edges come together and it looks better, you may need stitches.
+If stitches may be needed, avoid using antiseptic until after a doctor checks the wound.

-- A cut from a clean object, such as a clean kitchen knife, may be stitched from 12 to 24 hours after the injury depending on the location of the cut.
+- A cut from a clean object may be stitched 12 to 24 hours after the injury depending on the location of the cut.

-If the bandage is stuck to the wound, wet the bandage with saline solution until it loosens and then gently roll the dressing off the skin.
+If the bandage is stuck to the wound, wet the bandage with saline solution until it loosens.
+Then gently roll the dressing off the skin.